 Atima Omara is an award-winning political strategist, advocate, writer and speaker who has spent 15 years engaging youth, women, and people of color in the political process and related progressive causes.
 From grassroots organizations to state houses; from the Governor’s mansion to running for a public office herself, Atima has toiled in the trenches for social and electoral change.

-Atima has more than a decade of campaign experience, which includes working for a governor as well as a campaign staffer on more than nine federal, state, and local Democratic campaigns in Virginia and other battleground states across the country.
+Prior to that, Atima has more than a decade of campaign experience, which includes working as a special assistant for then Virginia Governor Mark Warner as well as a campaign staffer on more than nine federal, state, and local Democratic campaigns in Virginia and other battleground states across the country.
 She has successfully led grassroots advocacy campaigns in six states with labor unions and community organizations, working on the ground for voter registration, ballot initiatives, and get-out-the-vote operations in low-income communities of color and immigrant communities.
 Atima’s multi-faceted political experience includes campaign management, field organizing, fundraising, and paid communications for coordinated campaigns and independent expenditures.

 Additionally, Atima served as president of the Young Democrats of America from 2013-2015, the nation’s largest youth partisan membership-based organization.
 Upon her election, she became the first African American and the fifth woman to serve as president of the organization in its more than 80-year history.
-As president, Atima not only organized young people in the political process in almost all 50 states, but she also achieved membership growth, fundraising success, streamlined operations, and increased collaborations with allied progressive organizations.
-In addition to leading the Young Democrats, Atima served as the vice president of the Reproductive Health Technologies Project, a research-based advocacy reproductive health and rights non-profit organization.
-She has also served on many boards related to the women’s rights and health movement.
+As president, Atima not only organized young people in the political process in almost all 50 states, but she also achieved membership growth, fundraising success, streamlined operations, developed leadership programs, and increased collaborations with allied progressive organizations.

 Currently, Atima is an elected Democratic National Committee (DNC) member from Virginia and a vice chair of the DNC’s Women’s Caucus.
 She is a board member for Emerge Virginia, that identifies, trains and encourages Democratic women to run for office, get elected and to seek higher office, a founding board member of Virginia’s List PAC, that endorses and help elect pro-choice Democratic women candidates to office in Virginia and she is Board Chair of the Planned Parenthood Metro Washington Action Fund.

 Throughout her career, Atima has worked for the social and political advancement of women, developing a special niche of empowering women candidates in the political process as well as supporting the causes of women-focused organizations.
-She has lent her efforts and skills on multiple campaigns, including PACs that elect women and trained women advocates for leadership roles.
+She has traveled the country training candidates to run for office and activists to organize.
+Atima is a graduate of the Women’s Campaign School at Yale, EMILY’S List, Wellstone Action, and other leadership programs.
+She lent her efforts and skills on multiple campaigns, including in service to PACs that elect women and trained women advocates for leadership roles such as Emily’s List and Women’s Campaign Fund.

 Atima is a sought-after speaker, panelist and media expert because of her expertise in politics and women’s rights.
 She offers social and political commentary about different issues making headline news, including national politics, the millennial vote and activism, plus gender and race in politics and pop culture..
 She’s appeared as a political commentator on national and international media outlets, including, MSNBC, CNN, PBS, Fox News, Fox Business, Sirius XM and NPR.